ColdGrub1384/Pisth/README.md

 # Pisth
 Pisth is SSH and SFTP client for iOS.
 It uses [NMSSH](https://github.com/NMSSH/NMSSH) to browse files, upload files, download files and do SSH.

+## Creating a pull request
+If you need to compile the code, you will need to make some changes, so please create a new branch with all changes you need to do and then apply only needed changes.